 - A left ventricular assist device (LVAD).
 This device is a battery-operated pump that takes over part of the heart’s pumping action.
 An LVAD helps the heart pump blood to the body.
 This device may be used if damage to the left ventricle, the heart’s main pumping chamber, is causing shock.

 Sometimes medicines and medical devices aren't enough to treat cardiogenic shock.

 Medical procedures and surgery can restore blood flow to the heart and the rest of the body, repair heart damage, and help keep a patient alive while he or she recovers from shock.

 Surgery also can improve the chances of long-term survival.
 Surgery done within 6 hours of the onset of shock symptoms has the greatest chance of improving survival.

 The types of procedures and surgery used to treat underlying causes of cardiogenic shock include:

-- Angioplasty (AN-jee-oh-plas-tee) and stents.
-Angioplasty is a procedure used to open narrowed or blocked coronary (heart) arteries and treat an ongoing heart attack.
-A stent is a small mesh tube that's placed in a coronary artery during angioplasty to help keep it open.
+- Percutaneous coronary intervention (PCI) and stents.
+PCI, also known as coronary angioplasty, is a procedure used to open narrowed or blocked coronary (heart) arteries and treat an ongoing heart attack.
+A stent is a small mesh tube that's placed in a coronary artery during PCI to help keep it open.